HectorGarcia05/HectorGarcia05/README.md

 ---

-## RavenStack
+## Corvus Stack

-**RavenStack** is my personal brand for software, hardware, and technology projects.
+**Corvus Stack** is my personal brand for software, hardware, and technology projects.

-**Héctor García** represents my professional identity, while **RavenStack** represents the creative space where I design, develop, and share my projects.
+**Héctor García** represents my professional identity, while **Corvus Stack** represents the creative space where I design, develop, and share my projects.

 This GitHub profile works as both a professional portfolio and a showcase of my work.